Email FacebookTwitterMenu burgerClose thin

 While separate certifications are not required for estate planning attorneys to practice, some choose to attain further credentials or accreditations.
 Some of these are available to other professionals who are not lawyers, such as financial advisors or accountants who can help with estate tax planning

 Knowing what kinds of designations an attorney carries can give you a clue as to their areas of specialty.
-This could be crucial when choosing which estate planning professional to work with.
+This could be crucial when choosing an estate planning professional.

 These are a few types of certifications that estate planning professionals may hold.

-• Accredited Estate Planner (AEP): The National Association of Estate Planners and Councils awards the accredited estate planner designation to licensed attorneys, CPAs, chartered life underwriters and certain other types of financial advisors.
-Requirements include a minimum of five years of estate planning experience and the completion of two graduate-level courses through the American College of Financial Services.
-Planners are also required to complete a minimum of 30 hours of continuing education every 24 months,with at least half the time concentrated on estate planning.
+Requirements include completion of two graduate-level courses through the American College of Financial Services.
+1 These typically take three to six months.
+Planners must also complete a minimum of 30 hours of continuing education every 24 months, with at least half of that time devoted to estate planning.

-• Certified Trust and Financial Advisor (CTFA): The American Bankers Association, along with the Institute of Certified Bankers, awards the certified trust and financial advisor (CTFA) designation to individuals who meet specific criteria.
+The American Bankers Association, along with the Institute of Certified Bankers, awards the Certified Trust and Financial Advisor (CTFA) designation to individuals who meet specific criteria.
 They must meet one of three education tiers, depending on their overall experience and existing degrees or certifications.
+2

 When to Hire an Estate Planning Attorney